enyo/iris/README.md

 A complete abstraction of client ↔ server communication.

 It is basically a [remote procedure call](http://en.wikipedia.org/wiki/Remote_procedure_call) implementation in dart.
-You can call the methods on your services and get the result back in futures without having to think about the communication.
+You can call the methods on your remotes and get the result back in futures without having to think about the communication.

 ## Usage